ST10476385/KN_SHIKWAMBANA_WEDE5020_1_2/README.md

 - **No JavaScript:** All interactive and visual features are implemented using only HTML and CSS for Part 2, as per assignment requirements.

 ---
+## Timeline and Milestones

+### Part 1: Project Planning & HTML Structure
+- Project proposal and planning: 14 August 2025
+	Developed the project concept, defined objectives, and outlined deliverables for a tribute bakery website.
+Created a detailed plan for content, structure, and user experience.
+- Content research and sourcing: 15–16 August 2025
+	Gathered original and public domain content, images, and references.
+Outlined all required pages and features based on assignment and user needs.
+- HTML structure and navigation: 17–18 August 2025
+	Built semantic HTML5 structure for all pages, including navigation bar, hero sections, product/event/course cards, forms, and footer.
+Ensured all pages were accessible via a consistent navigation menu.
+- Initial submission and feedback: 19–20 August 2025
+	Submitted Part 1 for review.
+Incorporated feedback on structure, navigation, and content completeness.

+### Part 2: CSS Styling & Responsive Design
+- CSS styling and responsive design: 21 August – 26 September 2025
+	Designed and implemented a modern, responsive layout using CSS Grid and Flexbox.
+Created a warm, bakery-inspired color palette and consistent branding.
+All pages styled for mobile, tablet, and desktop.
+- Accessibility improvements: 21–26 September 2025
+	Improved color contrast, added focus states, ensured keyboard navigation, and provided descriptive alt text for all images.
+Verified all forms and navigation are accessible.
+- Major codebase cleanup and best practices: 20–26 September 2025
+	Removed all JavaScript, moved all inline CSS to `styles.css`, created semantic CSS classes for every section, and cleaned up all HTML for maintainability and grading.
+Added detailed comments and fixed all lint errors.
+- Part 2 submission: 26 September 2025
+	Final review and testing.
+Submitted fully refactored, accessible, and well-documented project for grading.

+### Part 3: JavaScript & Final Enhancements
+- JavaScript interactivity: 27 September – 19 November 2025
+- SEO and advanced accessibility: 1–15 November 2025
+- Testing and debugging: 16–18 November 2025
+- Final review and documentation: 19 November 2025
+- Part 3 (final) submission: 19 November 2025

+---

 ## Sitemap
 - `index.html` (Home)